shdlabs/SSTorytime/src/README.md

 ## `N4L.go`

-This program forms the basis for the data model and promises:
+This program forms the reference basis for the graph data model and the library code.
+It promises:

-* To parse a configuration file in the current directory to define some reusable terms
+* To parse a configuration file in the current directory to define some reusable terms.
-* To parse a knowledge file of "notes" and convert into a graph
+* To parse files of "notes" and convert the data into a graph.
-* To output the summary as text or upload data to a Postgres database
+* To output the summary as text or upload data to a Postgres database.

 ## Nodes as references to text, and Links as references to directed arrows